woovibr/woovi-developers/docs/security/security-self-assessment.md

 >
 > Applications: In scope for this Security Questionnaire
 >
-> OpenPix is a instant payment provider
+> Woovi is a instant payment provider

 **Primary Contact for Security**
 > Name: Sibelius Seraphini